 Step 6: Scholarships and Financial Information

-Within the same UC application, students can indicate eligibility for various scholarships and financial aid opportunities.
-Many awards are need-based, so the financial information provided earlier plays an important role.
-Some scholarships require additional steps after submission.
+Within the same application, students can indicate eligibility for scholarships and financial aid.
+Some awards may require additional steps after submission.

 Step 7: Personal Insight Questions (PIQs)

-Students choose four out of eight prompts and respond in short essays.
-These responses are one of the most important parts of the UC application process.
-Strong PIQs reveal personality, values, resilience, and intellectual curiosity.
-They should complement the rest of the application rather than repeat it.
+These responses are one of the most important parts of the application.
+Strong PIQs reveal personality, values, and intellectual curiosity.
+They should add depth, not repeat your activities, as we explain in How to Turn Ordinary Experiences Into Powerful Essays.

 Step 8: Additional Comments Section

-Used thoughtfully, it can provide context that helps admissions readers better understand your record.
+Used thoughtfully, it helps admissions readers better understand your full story.

 How Competitive Is Admission?

-More than 200,000 students submit a UC application each year.
-Because of this volume, even highly qualified applicants may receive mixed results across campuses.
+More than 200,000 students apply to the UC system each year.
+Even highly qualified applicants may receive mixed results across campuses.

 Frequently Asked Questions